whphhg/vcash-electron/README.md

 [Download](https://vcash.info/) the latest daemon for your platform to the `build/bin/` directory and rename it to either `vcashd-ia32` or `vcashd-x64`, depending on the arch.
-The `build/bin/` directory gets bundled with the GUI when you run any of the `npm run dist-*` scripts, and is checked on start-up by [daemon.js](https://github.com/openvcash/vcash-electron/blob/master/src/stores/daemon.js) which launches the daemon if it matches the correct platform and arch.
+The `build/bin/` directory gets bundled with the GUI when you run any of the `npm run build-*` scripts, and is checked on start-up by [daemon.js](https://github.com/openvcash/vcash-electron/blob/master/src/stores/daemon.js) which launches the daemon if it matches the correct platform and arch.